graphistry/graphistry-cli/docs/vGPU.md

 ## Architectural considerations: You may not want vGPUs

+We recommend checking whether you want *baremetal OS*, *hypervisor with a passthrough GPU driver*, or *hypervisor with a vGPU driver*.

-A bare installation may be sufficient, meaning you can skip the complexity of using vGPUs:
+A *baremetal OS* (no hypervisor) or *passthrough driver* (hypervisor with non-vGPU driver) configuration may be sufficient, meaning you can skip the complexity of using vGPU drivers and licensing:

-* Hypervisors: If only 1 GPU user, you can expose it in passthrough mode
+* Hypervisors: If only 1 dedicated GPU application, or multiple applications running in the same guest OS, you can expose it in passthrough mode
 * Scaling users through multiple GPUs:
   * Graphistry already automatically uses all GPUs exposed to it, primarily for scaling to more user sessions
   * New APIs are starting to use multi-GPUs for acceleration as well